 DropStream supports EDI integrations.
 However, it is important to note that there are significant differences between EDI Integrations and the standard eCommerce Integrations.
 This article gives a background on EDI and how DropStream automates EDI integrations.

 EDI Background.
 EDI ("Electronic Data Interchange") is a legacy logistics communication system that has been in use for over 50 years.
 It is used primarily by logistics, distribution, manufacturing and retail companies, and was the first standardized way to get orders from brick-and-mortar retail stores to the warehouses that shipped the goods.
 It became an entrenched standard in the retail commerce industry that remains today, as many large retailers have enough market power to set their preferred EDI requirements for their vendors (the merchants/brands).
 Meeting the Retailer EDI requirements is a major component of automating retail order fulfillment.
-For a full background on EDI, check out this EDI 101 article.
+For a full background on EDI, see here and this EDI 101 article.

 Manual Fulfillment of EDI Orders.
 Most large retailers offer a web portal where the merchant can log-in and manually download orders and upload shipment and tracking information.
 The web portals are usually free to use for the merchant.
 In addition to the retailer web portals, SPS and CommerceHub offer Master Web Portals that can be used to give the merchant access to the orders from all of their retailers in one place.
-These web portals are inexpensive, usually $99/month.
+These web portals are typically inexpensive.

 Automated Fulfillment of EDI Orders.
 DropStream provides automated EDI integrations.
-Unlike typical eCommerce integrations that can be added in the DropStream User Interface without assistance, EDI integrations require involvement from the EDI VAN and DropStream to complete setup and testing.
+However, unlike typical ecommerce integrations that can be added in the DropStream User Interface without assistance, EDI integrations require involvement from the EDI VAN and DropStream to complete setup and testing.
 DropStream needs to work with the EDI VAN to confirm the EDI requirements, validate the documents, and run test scenarios.
 This process includes working group email chains and typically takes 4-6 weeks to complete.
 Please email the DropStream Support Team if you would like to setup an EDI integration.

 Costs of Automating EDI.
-There are significant costs involved with setting up an automated EDI integration.
+There are setup costs involved with setting up an automated EDI integration.
 To support automated EDI, the EDI VANs charge per-document fees and setup fees.
-DropStream also charges a one-time setup fee to complete the setup.
-Given the upfront costs involved, it is recommended that you verify with your merchant that they have the sales to support the endeavor.
+As described above, DropStream may also charge setup fees to complete the setup.
+Given the upfront costs involved, it is recommended that you verify with your merchant that they have enough sales volume to support the endeavor.